This crockpot chicken cacciatore with chicken thighs is an easy and family friendly crockpot meal. Leftovers also make a great freezer meal!

 This crockpot chicken cacciatore recipe is not only an easy recipe for your crockpot but it if you have any leftovers it is also a great freezer meal.

 ⭐ Why I love this recipe

 🍗 What type of chicken should you use in this recipe?

 🍲 What size crockpot do I need for this recipe?

 For this recipe, you’ll want a 6 quart or larger crockpot.

 🥡 How do I store leftovers?

 You can keep leftovers in your refrigerator in an airtight container for three to four days.
 Reheat over low medium heat on your stove top or you can also use your microwave to reheat leftovers.

 📋How do I freeze this recipe?

 If you want to freeze any leftovers, simply let them cool and then freeze the sauce with two tablespoons of tomato paste in a large freezer safe zip lock bag or freezer safe storage container.
 You’ll want to add the tomato paste because defrosting will cause the leftovers to become watery (mostly due to the zucchini).

-Crockpot Chicken Cacciatore
+Crockpot Chicken Cacciatore with Chicken Thighs

-- Crockpot or slow cooker
+- Crockpot or slow cooker 6 quart or larger

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 2 jars chunky vegetable tomato sauce
+- 2 jars tomato sauce about 24 ounces each (use your favorite brand)

 - 1 zucchini chopped into small pieces

-- 1 red onion finely chopped
+- 1 white onion finely chopped

 - 1 yellow bell pepper finely chopped

-- 1 tbsp Italian blend seasoning
+- 1 tablespoon Italian blend seasoning

-- 2 tbsp minced garlic
+- 2 tablespoons minced garlic

-- Salt and pepper to taste
+- salt and pepper to taste

 - Begin by spraying your crockpot with non-stick spray.